arvidn/libtorrent/docs/manual.rst

 Contributions by Magnus Jonsson, Daniel Wallin and Cory Nelson

+Big thanks to Michael Wojciechowski and Peter Koeleman for making the autotools scripts.

 Thanks to Reimond Retz for bugfixes, suggestions and testing

 Thanks to `University of Umeå`__ for providing development and test hardware.

 Project is hosted by sourceforge.